mcpt/site/README.md

 ### Editorials

 Editorials of contests and problems relevant to the Mackenzie Computer Programming Team (MWC, CCC, JDCC, ECOO).

+### Online Judge

+An online judge will be serve the purpose of occasional on-site timed contests not hosted on DMOJ.

 ### Calendar